skent259/nyt-article-recreation/README.md

 # COVID-19 in Wisconsin: How Fast It's Growing

+***

+This repository is now **archived**.
+The current version is available at https://github.com/UW-Madison-DataScience/wi-covid-growth.
+Additionally contributions should be made there.

+***

 The COVID-19 pandemic has impacted nearly everyone across the globe, and it's left many asking "how can I help?".
 Our response to that question was to build a dedicated series of visualizations that capture important information about the spread and prevalence of COVID-19 in Wisconsin.
 These tools have been used by state officials, health officials&mdash;including leaders at Gundersen and Marshfield Health Systems&mdash;and interested modelers to see which areas of Wisconsin are being affected most by COVID-19.
 This effort stems from [AFI DSI COVID-19 Research Group](https://datascience.wisc.edu/covid19/), which has brought together researchers from UW-Madison and beyond to tackle data science issues relating to COVID-19.

 ## Growth Rates